President's House (Gallaudet College)

-The President's House was built in 1868.
+The President's House is a historic residence that was built in 1868.
 It is on the campus of Gallaudet University in Washington, D.C.
 On campus, it is known as the Edward Miner Gallaudet Residence, after the university's first president, who was the first to occupy the house.
-More popularly, it is known as House One.
-It is a 35-room High Victorian Gothic mansion.
+Commonly known as House 1 It is a 35-room High Victorian Gothic mansion.
 It was listed on the National Register of Historic Places in 1974.
+The house has continuously served as the residence for the university's president, making it closely tied to the leadership and development of Gallaudet University.